Εθνικό Μουσείο Σύγχρονης Τέχνης

 The acquisition criteria are as follows:

-1. The needs of the Collection EMΣT seeks to acquire works of art that complement, frame, and enrich the Collection, in line with the points outlined above.
+EMΣT seeks to acquire works of art that complement, frame, and enrich the Collection, in line with the points outlined above.

 More specifically:

-2. Condition | Acquired works ought to be in good condition, though exceptions may be made.
-For example: when the degradation of materials is acknowledged by the artist as being acceptable, or when works can be replicated by mechanical processes, or in cases where a work is considered so important that a high risk of deterioration is deemed acceptable.
+Acquired works ought to be in good condition, though exceptions can be made.
+For example, these might include cases where the artist acknowledges the degradation of materials as acceptable, where works can be replicated by mechanical processes, or where a work is considered so important that a high risk of deterioration is deemed acceptable.

-4. Display potential | The potential/feasibility for exhibiting the works, taking into account spatial requirements and technical parameters.
+The potential for exhibiting the works, taking into account spatial requirements and technical parameters.

-5. Loan potential | The potential for loaning the works to other institutions, both in Greece and around the world, in order to forge fruitful partnerships with such stakeholders.
+The potential for loaning the works to other institutions, both in Greece and abroad, and the possibility this affords for forging fruitful partnerships.

 EMΣT expands its collection by means of purchases, gifts, bequests, and long-term loans.

-ΕΜΣΤ pledges not to purchase works without first performing due diligence to ensure that their suppliers (artists and/or art dealers) are in full compliance with all legal and tax-related obligations relevant to each transaction at hand.
+• ΕΜΣΤ pledges not to purchase works without first performing due diligence to ensure that their suppliers (artists and/or art dealers) are in full compliance with all legal and tax-related obligations relevant to each transaction at hand.

-Any proposed gift must be documentarily substantiated and shall be subject to review by the academic and curatorial team at EMΣT in order to evaluate its merit.
+• Any proposed gift must be documentarily substantiated and shall be subject to review by the academic and curatorial team at EMΣT in order to evaluate its merit.

-This same process also applies for bequests.
+• This same process also applies to bequests.

-EMΣT maintains archival documentation that includes a work’s inventory number, legal status and ownership history, condition report (produced upon inspection), high-resolution images of the work, loan and exhibition history, copyright agreement, and acquisition agreement.
+• EMΣT maintains archival documentation that includes a work’s inventory number, legal status and ownership history, condition report (produced upon inspection), high-resolution images of the work, loan and exhibition history, copyright agreement, and acquisition agreement.

 By continuing on this website you accept the use of cookies on your device as described in the following Page Terms of Use – Privacy PolicyAccept